-If you awnt to hike the North Peak, then do it first.
+If you want to hike the North Peak, then do it first.
 You won’t feel like it on the way back down.
-However, don’t understimate the amount of time it will take to hike this mountain.
+However, don’t underestimate the amount of time it will take to hike this mountain.

 Maps and Signposts on Huashan

 There are maps and signposts when you’re on the mountain and they “pretty much” direct you along the way.
-They give an indication of how long each part should take – that’s based on the “going up time”.
+They indicate how long each part should take – that’s based on the “going up time”.

-You might be climbing in your Merrells, but the woman in front of me had heeled platform wedges on,which does make you feel somewhat inadequate.
-I don’t think I saw flipflips, but pretty much anything goes.
+You might be climbing in your Merrells, but the woman in front of me had heeled platform wedges on, which does make you feel somewhat inadequate.
+I don’t think I saw flip-flops, but pretty much anything goes.